About the trust

 The Trust came into being on 24th March 1986.
 The trustees were Marion Milford, Auriol Milford and Anne Ridler.
 The object was and is to "promote the education of the public in the study, practice, knowledge and appreciation of music and the other arts - and more particularly the music of Robin Milford (1903 - 1959)... by encouraging, promoting and assisiting the publication, performance and recording of the music of Robin Milford."

-Anne Ridler died in 2001, and Marion Milford retired in 2009.
-Peter Hunter and David Pennant became trustees in 2009, joining Auriol Milford who continues.
+Anne Ridler died in 2001, and Marion Milford died in 2009.
+Peter Hunter and David Pennant became trustees in 2009, joining Auriol Milford who continued until 2019.

 Peter Hunter was organist and choirmaster of St Mark's Dundela, Belfast for many years.
 He has been determined to raise the profile of lesser known English composers through performance since he studied the organ with Gordon Phillips at All Hallows by-the-tower from 1971-75, whose concern this was.
 He completed an MPhil in Robin Milford, and his book, ROBIN MILFORD - A composer illuminated by his songs, appeared in 2009.